BYUHPC/sci-comp-course/readings/accelerators.md

 ## ASICs

-[ASICs (Application-Specific Integrated Circuits)](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit) are the logical conclusion of the concept of FPGAs--rather than being field-programmable, they're manufactured for one specific application.
-Once they leave the factory, their purpose is rigidly defined.
+[ASICs (Application-Specific Integrated Circuits)](https://en.wikipedia.org/wiki/Application-specific_integrated_circuit) are the logical conclusion of the concept of FPGAs--rather than being field-programmable, they're manufactured for one specific application, and once they leave the factory their purpose is rigidly defined.
+As an example, the video decoding hardware on a CPU is essentially just a tiny ASIC fabricated in-place.
 They can be even faster and more efficient than FPGAs, but have no versatility.
 As such, they don't play much of a role in scientific computing.